You can find here the temporary program of ECPA2019. This program is not in its final form.

 Satellite Applications - Irrigation

-Assessing spatial and temporal variability in evapotranspiration for olive orchards in tunisia using
+Assessing spatial and temporal variability in evapotranspiration for olive orchards in Tunisia using satellite remote sensing

 Presented by Mulla, D.J.

-Can time series multispectral satellite images monitor stem water potential in commercial vineyards ?
+Can time series of multispectral satellite images be used to estimate stem water potential in vineyards?

 Presented by Cohen, Y.